 I really like to keep Thanksgiving writing paper in a writing center during November.
 These ones are really simple and the borders don’t take up too much space, so the writing is what stands out on the page (my favorite part!).
 These are great because they are blank, which means you can use them for pretty much any writing activity (yay!).
 You can add them to a binder, send them home with a homework assignment, or make them part of a writing portfolio.

-I also have these Thanksgiving centers for literacy and math.
+I also love these Thanksgiving centers for literacy and math.
 My favorite activity is the “Gobble the Corn” where the turkey’s beak is a greater/less than symbol and students have to decide which corn card number is larger–so cute!
 This pack is perfect for the whole month of November and ideal for most Kindergarten, First and Second grade classes.
 A bunch of the literacy activities are editable so you can differentiate the words for your students or customize it so they are focusing on specific letter sounds or words (perfect if you follow a program).
 A bunch of the math activities are also editable so you can change the difficulty level or just print and go.
-It also includes an editable writing prompt with Turkey Craft so students can share what they are most thankful for–the turkey is a simple color and cut so it doesn’t take a lot of prep and students aren’t spending an hour cutting/glueing (who has time for that?!).
+It also includes an editable writing prompt with Turkey Craft–so you can change that “What I’m Thankful For” or leave it–the turkey is a simple color and cut so it doesn’t take a lot of prep and students aren’t spending an hour cutting/glueing (who has time for that?!).
 You can see more of what’s included here.